The 11 Very Best Shropshire Towns to Visit

 2 | Ludlow

 Wrapped in beautiful countryside, Ludlow is another must-visit town in Shropshire, where you can experience a taste of England’s rich history and heritage.
 Ludlow is a medieval market town in the south of the county known for its rich history and heritage.
-The town is surrounded by the River Teme, the perfect location for yet another of Shropshire’s castles.
+The town is surrounded by the River Teme, an ideal location for another of Shropshire’s castles.
 For a small town, there are plenty of things to do in Ludlow to occupy you for a few hours, including a visit to Ludlow Castle, a museum, a wonderful church, lovely walks, some tremendous independent retail, a brewery and plenty of incredible old architecture to gawp at.

 Shropshire Towns to Visit 006